 WIDE: Talent places tubes into a centrifuge.

-CU: Talent transfers the upper phase to a new tube.
+CU: Talent transfers the upper phase to a new tube. {Comment: We made additional filming of the tubes after the three extraction steps to show the color difference between them, emphasizing the relevance of sample cleaning}

 Repeat the wash of the upper phase with the chloroform solution two more times [1].
 Then, add 8 milliliters of absolute ethanol and 0.4 milliliters of a 5-molar sodium chloride solution to precipitate the DNA [2-TXT].